 Launching a new business in the middle of global pandemic and nation-wide lock down presents it's own specific challenges.
 The dreams of corner offices, fancy lunches, and sealing deals in shiny board rooms feel a million light years away when you're either sitting at a trestle table in a shed or on a bed (using a tray and a copy of Louis Theroux's autobiography as a makeshift desk).
 But that's what Russ did.

 Things got off to a flying start though, with SCC and NetApp brought in as the first client(s) shortly after launch followed by a variety of other B2B and Tech brands both big and small as word got out, momentum built and Sharper picked up a proper head of steam.
 In the "new normal" of working remotely and doing almost everything digitally, Sharper thrived.
 In fact it was over 100 days after launch before Russ met another member of the Selbey Anderson family face-to-face (a lovely tapas lunch with Dom and Simon).

 In that time employee number one had also been hired.
-Following a big of slick salesmanship on LinkedIn by Russ and a socially distanced interview on a park bench, all-round superstar marketer, Vicki Chown (or as she is fondly known, Ricky Chow) took a chance on Sharper, joined as Head of Client Success with a view to helping Sharper kick on and find that next level.
+Following a big of slick salesmanship on LinkedIn by Russ and a socially distanced interview on a park bench, all-round superstar marketer, Vicki Chown (or as she is fondly known, Ricky Chow) took a chance on Sharper, and joined as Head of Client Success with a view to helping Sharper kick on and find that next level.

 Want to be part of the Sharper story too?
 Just drop us a line and let's have a chat.